-The Parliamentary Conference on the World Trade Organization aims to enhance parliamentarians’ understanding of the WTO as an important rules-making organization.
-The Conference is a forum for the exchange of opinions, information and experience.
-It is also designed to promote common parliamentary action on international trade, especially regarding the successful conclusion of the Doha Round and the implementation of the Bali and Nairobi Ministerial Decisions.
+The Parliamentary Conference on the World Trade Organization (WTO) is designed to promote common parliamentary action on international trade, especially regarding the successful conclusion of the Doha Round and the implementation of the Bali and Nairobi Ministerial Decisions.
 This interaction helps the global trade regime to be more transparent and accountable.

 The Conference is an opportunity for MPs to oversee the WTO’s vital work in setting global trade rules and settling disputes.
 The WTO seeks to promote free and fair trade, enhance development and reduce poverty.